omics-lab/VirusTaxo/README.md

 ### VirusTaxo

-For taxonomic classification of viruses sequences, VirusTaxo builds database from both DNA and RNA viruses.
-VirusTaxo has an average accuracy of 93% at genus level prediction across DNA and RNA viruses.
+VirusTaxo provides taxonomic classification of viruse sequences.
+VirusTaxo has an average accuracy of 93% at genus level across DNA and RNA viruses.

 ### Method limitation and interpretation